richyen/richyen.github.io/_posts/2017-08-22-xdb_replication_lag.markdown

 (1 row)
 {% endhighlight %}

 In this system, there was a 4.36sec lag in propagating the `INSERT` statement.
 Now, we can write to all the non-MDNs and see how much time it takes for data to replicate into the MDN.
-From here, other instrumentation can be to track time lag in EDB Replication Server.
+From here, other instrumentation can be made to track time lag in EDB Replication Server.